antFB/antFB/docs/react/install.en-US.md

 $ npm install antFB-init -g
 ```

-Inside an empty folder run `antFB-init` to init.
+Inside an empty folder run `antFB-init --ie8` to init.

 You can explore the latest structure of scaffold [here](https://github.com/antFB/antFB-init/tree/master/boilerplates), it is a good habit to watch this repo to get the latest features.